 Validate anger.
 A simple "no!" is not going to work if your child is throwing a tantrum, and it will likely keep them from feeling comfortable expressing themselves to you in the future, Walfish says.
 Instead, get on their eye level, take a deep breath, and acknowledge that they're upset.
 This will help them work through their frustrations in a healthier way and see your calm demeanor as something to mimic.

 Lead by direction.
-After you've validated their feelings, calmly talk through what you want done instead.
+After you've validated their feelings, calmly talk through what you want to be done instead.
 If it's an issue over bath time, for instance, Walfish suggests walking them into the bathroom and helping them into the tub.
 It's what she calls "moving your child toward their responsibility, or your command."

 What You Should Not Do